bparanj/Essential-TDD/en/17-role/15-role.markdown

 expected in_role?("some role") to return true, got nil
 ```

 We are now failing for the right reason.
 Notice that each small step we took was guided by the failure messages given by running the test.
-We only did just enough to get pass the current error message.
+We only did just enough to get past the current error message.
 We were lazy in writing the production code.
 Change the in_role? implementation like this:

 ```ruby
 def in_role?(role)